-The season will begin in May and conclude with the Grand Final in October.
+The season will begin in May and conclude with the championship final in October.
 There will be 13 rounds consisting of one match of each sport.
 The teams on top of the league table will be deemed ‘Premiers’.
 The league is open to all ages, genders and disabilities.
 All league matches will be played at the Aquahub in Croydon on Sundays with the current format:

 - Each sport will have two 20-minute halves.

 - There is a 10km/h speed-limit for Powerchair Football and a 15km/h speed limit in Powerchair Hockey.

 - A team must have a minimum number of 4 players, no more than 8.

 - Two transfer markets (Prior to Round 1 and at Round 6) will give teams the opportunity to draft, trade or loan players.

 - Training sessions will be held during the season.

 - Junior/Development program will run alongside the Premier League competition.

 - Powerchair Hockey clubs can compete at the Club Championships in November while Powerchair Football clubs can compete in January.